jsteer79/WebSolrTest/README.md

 * /add - adds a record into the core
 * /clear - deletes by query all the data from the solr core
 * /del/:key - deletes by id the document with that key
+* /query/:size - generates a query of :size bytes eg /size/8000

 Config Environment Variables/Heroku Keys
 -----------------------------